specilaist/portfolioReact/README.md

 Once I wrote by Bio and what I wanted to include I felt using cards in a grid system would be more aesthetically pleasing to the eye.

 ## About Me Page
+Smple page is for a summary of who I am.
+This page includes a photo with some text on a card component.

+# Future Development
+Would like to spend more time on making the CSS layout look more professional quality.
+Will set up a backend to record contact information for people who click on the submit button.
+Create a banner that links all three pages together or make an introductory page.

+# Gif

 # App Links